On the conjugates of Christoffel words: Borders of conjugates of Christoffel words

 where we have $V_{m-1} V'_{m-2} = V_{m-2} V_{m-1}$ and $V_{m-1} = V_{m-2}^{b_{m-1}} V_{m-3} = V_{m-3} (V'_{m-2})^{b_{m-1}}$.
 In this case, $V_{m-1}^{\min\{ b_m - d_m + 1, d_m\}}$ is the longest border of $V_m$.

 The key point for the proof of Theorem \ref{bords} is the determination of all the occurrences of $V_{m-1}$ in $V_m$.
-Exactly $b_m$ of them can be read on the factorisation \eqref{eqm}, but there may be additional ones.
+Exactly $b_m$ of them can be read on the factorization (\ref{eqm}), but there may be additional ones.
 By primitivity of $V_{m-1}$, the word $V_{m-1} V_{m-1}$ contains exactly two occurrences of $V_{m-1}$.
-Consequently, if an additional occurrence of $V_{m-1}$ appear, then it must be a factor of $V_{m-1} V_{m-2} V_{m-1}$.
+Consequently, if an additional occurrence of $V_{m-1}$ appears, then it must be a factor of $V_{m-1} V_{m-2} V_{m-1}$.
 A more precise statement is given in Lemma \ref{overlap2}.